 Tip: As a side note, Augustiner-Keller, Munich’s most famous beer garden, has a very allergy-friendly menu, particularly if you have coeliac disease (as I do, unfortunately).
 No gluten-free beer by the looks of it though.

 Not exactly the kind of slow travel day I like to promote but after a few days of visiting Munich, we were ready to get started on a more relaxed Bavaria road trip that would take us across Southern Germany.

 Bavaria Road Trip

-Of course, it doesn’t matter where you start, you can join the itinerary from anywhere and break it up as needed.
+Of course, where you start doesn’t matter; you can join the itinerary from anywhere and break it up as needed.
 But Munich is a convenient start and finish point when visiting Bavaria.

 Garmisch-Partenkirchen & Zugspitze

 The one-hour drive south to Garmisch-Partenkirchen is uneventful but it’s worth taking the autobahn to arrive early in the day.
 Garmisch-Partenkirchen was introduced to me by a Munich-based friend and I’m so glad she did.

 You have a few options when you get there.
 You can go for a classic German hike on one of a multitude of hiking trails which you can finish with a meal in a Bavarian mountain hut type restaurant.
 The views are incredible so if you feel like hiking up a mountain, you can’t go wrong here.